ocapn/ocapn/draft-specifications/Model.md

 > Tracking: https://github.com/ocapn/ocapn/issues/58
 >
 > OCapN round-trips all double precision floating point numbers as expressible with
-> IEEE 754, except that OCapN considers all IEEE 754 NaNs as equivalent, i.e., as
+> IEEE 754, except that OCapN considers all IEEE 754 NaNs as Equal, i.e., as
 > jointly representing a single abstract NaN value.
 Thus, any concrete NaN representation
 > may validly round trip even if it results in a different concrete representation.
 > However, we encourage concrete representations to use a canonical NaN representation.